mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 This process will be managed by HR.

-1. Once an offer is approved, the Recruiter will select the appropriate offer template based on candidates’s residence country/region and send for signatures.
+1. Once an offer is approved, the People Generalist will select the appropriate offer template based on candidates’s residence country/region and send for signatures.
-2. Upon full execution of a new staff contract, the Recruiter will mark the candidate as **Hired** in Lever and export the profile to BambooHR.
+2. Upon full execution of a new staff contract, the Recruiter will mark the candidate as **Hired** in Lever.
-3. Once exported to BambooHR, an automatic New Starter Notification will be sent to the Hiring Team to kick-off the onboarding process.
+3. Once exported to Rippling, an automatic New Starter Notification will be sent to the Hiring Team to kick-off the onboarding process.

 #### Pre-onboarding preparation